 These sweet treats has been referred to be the national cake of Australia.
 It’s made of sponge cake covered in chocolate and topped with shredded coconut.
 It’s delicious to pair with a cup of tea.

-You’ll not be disappointed by this dessert, it’s one of the most delicious in Australia.
+You’ll not be disappointed by these cakes, it’s one of the most delicious desserts in Australia.

 Tim tams is probably the most popular and famous biscuits that you can eat in Australia.
 It’s made of two malted biscuits sandwiched together with a chocolate cream in between.